22 Aug 6 Embarrassing Engagement Ring Questions You Were Afraid to Ask

 Here are answers to 6 embarrassing engagement ring questions you were afraid to ask.
 Like what price is considered “too cheap”?
-Is it ok to buy a her a fake diamond?
-What if she hates her ring?
+Is it ok to buy a fake diamond?
+What if your partner hates her ring?
 We lay bare these topics and more to help you make this important decision with confidence.

 1. What price is considered “too cheap”?